dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 ===================

 With quantum computing, you express your problem in a form that enables solution by
-minimization: an *objective function*, which is a mathematical expression of the energy of a system.
+minimization: an :term:`objective function`, which is a mathematical expression of the energy of a system.
 If you are solving your problem on a D-Wave quantum computer, for example, the system is the qubits of a quantum processing unit (QPU) and your objective function represents the states of the qubits as binary variables, and